 I have always found difficulty in writing about myself.
 What do you say about yourself, so that people feel somehow connected?
 Do I talk about having worked in the visual arts for decades?
 My widely varying interests?
 How my wife and I sold our house, and went sailing for two years?
 With cats?

 Gretchen and I, while cruising in the Bahamas

 What I can tell you is that I got my first “Real” camera in the Navy, and Interned at the Annapolis Capital Newspaper while attending St. Mary’s College of Maryland.
 For a few of the early years, I was focused on Shooting Sailboat racing, and was Yachting Magazine’s photographer for their popular race weeks.
 I spent 10+ years working as a video producer.

 I shot my first wedding way back in College, and I love it.
 Maybe it is the joy and love that cuts though all the madness of today’s busy lives.
-A reminder that despite all the craziness in the world, most people still love and need each other.
+A reminder that despite it all, most people still love and need each other.
 It certainly is fun seeing family and friends, who never get together as often as they wish, truly enjoying each other’s company.
-And perhaps each wedding is a bit of affirmation of my own marriage, coming on 19 years.
+And perhaps each wedding is a bit of affirmation of my own marriage, coming on 20 years.

 There is lots more to tell, and I would be more than happy to begin to get to know you better, just let me know.